tpastorini/MultimediaSystems/README.md

 5. **Redimensión Lienzo's class**.
 This class allows to change dimensions of your drawing area.

-/* #### My own library: SM.TDP.Biblioteca.
+SM.TDP.Biblioteca is a library which contains all graphics classes and some user interface elements.
+It contains three main packages call: *graficos, imagen, iu* which you can use classes related with visualitation, shape drawing and image transformations.

-This library contains definition of all shapes you can draw with this application.
-There are */
+1. **Graficos package**.
+Definition of all shapes you can draw and their properties.

+2. **Imagen package**.
+Definition of my own image transformation classes.

+3. **IU package**.
+Definition of classes about *renders*, *enum* about shapes and drawing area.